intelliconnect/code-repository-monitor-mspowerplatform/README.md

 We trust this will streamline your workflow and make things easier for you!

 **Ready to Transform your Business with Automation?** [**Get Started**](https://intelliconnectq.com/low-code-and-automation)

+## Disclaimer:
+This project and its accompanying installation documentation are provided "as is" without any warranties or guarantees of any kind, either express or implied.
+While we have made every effort to ensure the accuracy and functionality of the code and instructions provided, we cannot guarantee that this solution will work in all environments or configurations.
+Use of this project is at your own risk.
+We are not responsible for any issues, damages, or data loss that may occur as a result of using this project or following the installation instructions.
+It is strongly recommended that you thoroughly test the solution in a non-production environment before deploying it to your production systems.
+Additionally, ensure that your environment meets all prerequisites and that you have the appropriate expertise to manage and troubleshoot any issues that may arise.
+By using this project, you acknowledge and agree to the terms of this disclaimer.